 Wreck Removal and Salvage Operations

-Sterling Equipment has one of the most significant salvage capabilities located in the Northeast.
-We operate eight floating cranes, including a Manitowoc 4600 Ringer Crane, the largest floating revolving crane on the East Coast with a 750-ton capacity.
+Sterling Equipment has one of the most significant salvage capabilities in the Northeast.
+We operate eight floating cranes, including a Manitowoc 4600 Ringer Crane, and the largest floating revolving crane on the East Coast with a 750-ton capacity.
 In addition, we have a full array of barge-mounted winches and anchors up to 30,000 lbs. for beach purchase systems for freeing stranded vessels, submersible pumps, generators and compressors.
 In the unfortunate event of a stranding, where time is critical, we are able to begin mobilizing our equipment within a matter of hours.

 Removing a sunken dry dock in Staten Island

 Wreck Removal in Boston

 Upon completion of the Sewaren, NJ Gravel Transportation and Off-Loading Project, Sterling immediately began demolition of an adjacent Pier Structure.
 The pier was 300' wide x 60' long.
 This project entailed excavating the pier, chiseling large concrete slabs, R & D timbers and concrete seawall, removing 31 h-beams that were 115' long and R & D timber decking.
 When the demolition portion of the project was complete, we set 12,000 of stone in place.